top of page

 3 Legged Stool with Nat Ord

-Dates 18th May Humanitix
+Dates TBA November Humanitix

 Learn the traditional craft of rustic furniture making with Nat Ord in this one-day hands-on workshop.
 Suited to beginner makers, you will learn how to use a variety of hand and power tools to create your own 3 legged stool.
 Not only will you create your own stool, you’ll also go home with the skills to make more